Automated event generation for S-wave quarkonium and leptonium production in NRQCD and NRQED: Quarkonium production

 In contrast, for $B_c$-meson pair production, all colour-singlet partonic channels contribute and dominate the total cross sections.
 The cross sections of $pp\to B_c^{\pm}+B_c^{\ast \mp}+X$ are significantly smaller than those of the other two $B_c$-pair processes in the right column of table \ref{tab:5}, as they are suppressed by a factor $\left(\frac{m_b-m_c}{m_b+m_c}\right)^2\approx 0.25$~\cite{Chen:2024dkx}.
 The observed cross-section pattern is consistent with the findings of refs.~\cite{Li:2009ug,Chen:2024dkx}.

 We again emphasise the broad physics potential of quarkonium-pair production studies for probing the interplay between SPS and DPS interactions.
-However, the predictions presented in this work account only for the SPS contribution at LO, using generic cuts and LDME values, for illustration purposes.
+However, the numerical values presented in this work account only for the SPS contribution at LO, using generic cuts and LDME values, for illustration purposes.

 We conclude the discussion on pair production by noting that an advantage of our implementation over \helaconia\ is that it assigns different LDMEs to the colour-octet states on the fly, making \mgshort\ more intuitive to use.
 For instance, this simplifies computations such as $\eta_c\!\left[{}^3S_1^{[8]}\right]+J/\psi\!\left[{}^3S_1^{[8]}\right]$, since no rescaling of one of the LDMEs is required anymore.
 Moreover, \mgshort\ automatically generates all possible Fock-state combinations directly at the level of the physical process, including the long-distance contributions, when using a command such as \texttt{generate p p > etac Jpsi}.
 In contrast, \helaconia\ performs this task at the level of the short-distance coefficients, meaning that the user must combine them manually to obtain the physical results.